Askannz/msi-perkeyrgb/README.md

                         specified, will use GE63 as default.
   --list-models         List available laptop models.
   -s HEXCOLOR, --steady HEXCOLOR
-                        Set all of the keyboard to a steady html color, ex.
+                        Set all of the keyboard to a steady html color. ex.
                         00ff00 for green
 ```

 Features